jnields/febs/ReadMe.md

 ## Support

 The project focus is around FEBS core.
-For [Build Features](#build-features) we look at this as community of practice effort, this is one of the main ideas.
+For [Build Features](#build-features) it should be look at as community of practice effort, this is one of the main ideas.
 However, a maintainer should be a major contributors to features.

 *For our internal customers:* Think of FEBS as just a base Webpack